AliChahaMahamat/25207MahamatAliChaha/README.md

     is essential for auditing and compliance purposes.
     Effective logging helps in:

-      --Debugging and fixing bugs
+--Debugging and fixing bugs.
 --Monitoring the application's behavior and performance.
-      --Maintaining a history of application events for auditing purposes.
+--  Maintaining a history of application events for auditing purposes.
-      --Ensuring compliance with industry standards and regulations.
+-- Ensuring compliance with industry standards and regulations.